informalsystems/hermes/docs/spec/relayer/Data-Requirements.md

 The requests that Hermes makes to this endpoint are:

-- QueryClientConnectionsRequest: Requests all connections associated with a specified client.
+- `ClientConnections`: Requests all connections associated with a specified client.
 - QueryConnectionsRequest: Requests all connections associated with the chain.

 ### `interchain_security.ccv.consumer.v1.QueryClient`